Hamstrings · Compound movement

 Common mistakes

-- •Letting the load drift forward off the legs, putting the lower back in charge of the lift.
+- •Letting the dumbbells drift away from the legs, which loads the lower back instead of the hamstrings.

-- •Hyperextending the lower back at lockout instead of just standing tall with the ribs over the pelvis.
+- •Hyperextending the lower back at lockout rather than finishing tall with the ribs down.

 Variations & alternatives